quanser/ACC-Competition-2025/Detailed_Scenario.md

 6. Moving as fast as possible (moving as fast as possible will be important for stage 2 and 3)

 It is important to keep in mind that this scenario only represents a single "ride".
 Stages 2 and 3 will require you to complete as many rides as possible in a certain time period.

+Team are also expected to not use the qvl library to move or gather information from the QCar 2.
+Doing so will **invalidate** a submission.